Valproate

-Valproic acid (VPA) is an organic weak acid.
-The conjugate base is valproate.
-The sodium salt of the acid is sodium valproate and a coordination complex of the two is known as valproate semisodium.

 Medical uses

-It is used primarily to treat epilepsy and bipolar disorder.
-It is also used to prevent migraine headaches.
+Valproate or valproic acid is used primarily to treat epilepsy and bipolar disorder and to prevent migraine headaches.

 Epilepsy

 Valproate has a broad spectrum of anticonvulsant activity, although it is primarily used as a first-line treatment for tonic–clonic seizures, absence seizures and myoclonic seizures and as a second-line treatment for partial seizures and infantile spasms.
 It has also been successfully given intravenously to treat status epilepticus.

+In the US, valproic acid is also prescribed as an anti-epileptic drug indicated for the treatment of manic episodes associated with bipolar disorder; monotherapy and adjunctive therapy of complex partial seizures and simple and complex absence seizures; adjunctive therapy in people with multiple seizure types that include absence seizures.

 Mental illness

-Bipolar disorder

-Valproate products are also used to treat manic or mixed episodes of bipolar disorder.
+Valproate products are used to treat manic or mixed episodes of bipolar disorder.

-Schizophrenia

 A 2016 systematic review compared the efficacy of valproate as an add-on for people with schizophrenia:

-Dopamine dysregulation syndrome
+Other neurological indications

 Based upon five case reports, valproic acid may have efficacy in controlling the symptoms of the dopamine dysregulation syndrome that arise from the treatment of Parkinson's disease with levodopa.

-Migraines

-Valproate is also used to prevent migraine headaches.
+Valproate is not commonly used to prevent or treat migraine headaches, but it may be prescribed if other medications are not effective.

 Other

 The medication has been tested in the treatment of AIDS and cancer, owing to its histone-deacetylase-inhibiting effects.
+It has cardioprotective, kidney protective, antiinflammatory, and antimicrobial effects.